 Joachim Schupp, M.D. has been the Chief Medical Officer of the Company since February 2012.
 Dr. Schupp has more than 25 years of leadership experience in the pharmaceutical industry.
 He has achieved the professional distinction of leading international project teams that have brought several drugs through the development and the regulatory process and on to the market globally.
 Most recently, Dr. Schupp has worked as an executive consultant for pharmaceutical and biotechnology companies.
-He held positions as Vice-President of Clinical Development at Apricus Biosciences, Inc. from April 2011 to February 2012, Senior Consultant to and Chief Medical Officer at Transdel Pharmaceuticals, Inc. from April 2009 to April 2011, Vice President of Medical Affairs at Adventrx Pharmaceuticals from 2006 to 2008 and Vice President of Clinical Data Services at ProSanos Corporation from 2004 to 2006.
+He held positions as Vice-President of Clinical Development at Apricus Biosciences, Inc. from April 2011 to February 2012, Senior Consultant to and Chief Medical Officer at Transdel Pharmaceuticals, Inc. from April 2009 to April 2011, Vice President of Medical Affairs at Adventrx Pharmaceuticals from 2006 to 2008 and Vice President of Clinical Development and Services at ProSanos Corporation from 2004 to 2006.
 In addition, Dr. Schupp spent 19 years with Novartis Pharmaceuticals in Switzerland where he held various positions in clinical development and global project management.
-Dr. Schupp began his pharmaceutical career at Ciba-Geigy and Novartis, in 1985 where he was appointed to lead international clinical project teams to discover new NSAIDs with improved gastrointestinal tolerability.
+Dr. Schupp began his pharmaceutical career at Ciba-Geigy, now Novartis, in 1985 where he was appointed to lead international clinical project teams to discover new NSAIDs with improved gastrointestinal tolerability.
 Dr. Schupp received several prestigious awards at Ciba-Geigy and Novartis for his team leadership contributions.
 Dr. Schupp received his M.D. and his research doctorate (Dr.med.) from the Free University of Berlin in Germany, and he served on the faculty at the University of Pretoria, South Africa, in Internal Medicine and Rheumatology.

 Balbir Brar, D.V.M., Ph.D., has been President of the Company since January 2012 and served as a director from February 15, 2012 until July 25, 2012.
 Dr. Brar served as our Vice President of Research and Development from December 2007 until April 2008.
-Dr. Brar has over 25 years of experience in drug and device development and worldwide registration of eight major drugs, including Botox.
-He has significant experience in research and development, conducting clinical trials, implementation of product development plans and worldwide registration of eight major drugs, including Botox.
-He has significant to numerous biotechnology companies since June 2002 including AtheroNova Inc., Aciont, Inc., Altheos, Inc., Aciex Therapeutics, Inc. Dr. Brar has worked with major pharmaceutical companies, including Lederle Laboratories (acquired by Wyeth, then by Pfizer, Inc. (NYSE: PFE), and served as Senior Director of Drug Safety at SmithKline Beckman, now GlaxoSmithKline plc (NYSE: GSK).
-In addition, he served as Vice President of 50 IND'S510K's and worldwide approval of six New Drug Applications.
-Dr. Brar is isted as the inventor of numerous patents.
+Dr. Brar has over 25 years of experience in drug and device development and working with U.S. and international regulators.
+Dr. Brar has also served as a consultant to numerous biotechnology companies since June 2002 including AtheroNova Inc., Aciont, Inc., Altheos, Inc., Aciex Therapeutics, Inc. Dr. Brar has worked with major pharmaceutical companies, including Lederle Laboratories (acquired by Wyeth, then by Pfizer, Inc. (NYSE: PFE), and served as Senior Director of Drug Safety at SmithKline Beckman, now GlaxoSmithKline plo (NYSE: GSK).
+In addition, he served as Vice President Drug Safety, Research & Development at Allergan, Inc. (NYSE: AGN), where he was responsible for regulatory submission of 50 INDYS10K's and worldwide approval of six New Drug Applications.
+Dr. Brar is listed as the inventor of numerous patents.
 He has a Ph.D. in Toxicology/Pathology from Rutgers University and D.V.M. from India with finance training from Harvard Business School.
 Dr. Brar is a recipient of numerous achievements awards for excellence belongs to a number of scientific organizations and is the author/coauthor of over 55 scientific publications.
 Dr. Brar's significant and specifically relevant research and development background brings an important technical perspective to our board.